mirima2/software_guidelines/docs/source/field_description.rst

 **Usage Instruction**

 This element is used for a textual description of what the software does.
-The descriptionType must be set to the datacite term "Abstract".
+The descriptionType must be set to the DataCite term "Abstract".

 **Example**